Port of Newhaven: Peak operations: 1880s-1930s

 The village of Newhaven greatly expanded on the back of the works to a town, as they allowed a large increase in both trade and subsequently population.
 Imports included French farm products and manufactures, timber, granite and slates.

 The harbour was officially recognised as The Port of Newhaven in 1882.

 Southern Railway: 1923-1948

 As a result of the Railways Act 1921, in January 1923 the LB&SCR was merged with its local rivals to form the Southern Railway (SR).
 In addition to inheriting railway operations, the SR also gained several important South Coast of England port and harbour facilities, all constructed at least in part for handling ocean-going and cross-channel passenger traffic.
-Including Newhaven, these included Folkestone and the larger Port of Southampton.
+These included Newhaven, Folkestone and the larger Port of Southampton.
 The SR also ran railways services to the harbours at Portsmouth, Dover and Plymouth.
 This source of regular passenger traffic, together with the density of population served in the London suburbs, ensured that the SR was a predominantly passenger-orientated railway.